neoremind/fluent-validator/README.md

     Result ret = FluentValidator.checkAll().on(car, chain).doValidate();

-#### 2.7.2 putAttribute2Context
+#### 2.8.2 putAttribute2Context
-Use putAttribute2Context(), it allows you to inject some of the properties to the validator from where the validation is performed.
+Use `putAttribute2Context()` method, it allows you to inject some of the properties to the validator or validator chain from where validations are performed.

-For example, you can put ignoreManufacturer as true in the context and get the use by invoking context.getAttribute(key, class type) within any validator.
+For example, you can put *ignoreManufacturer* as true in the context and get the value by invoking `context.getAttribute(key, class type)` within any validator.

     FluentValidator.checkAll()
                 .putAttribute2Context("ignoreManufacturer", true)